 Talk with your doctor about the best treatment plan for you.
 You will likely be referred to a specialist such as an orthopedic surgeon.
 Treatment options include the following:

 Generally, this treatment is tried for several weeks.
 If there is no improvement, surgery is considered.
 The doctor may also inject a steroid directly into the shoulder to decrease inflammation and pain.

 In a shoulder arthroscopy, your surgeon inserts a thin, lighted tube through a small incision to view the injury and fix it.
 Small instruments are threaded through this tube.
 The torn ligament/tissue may be removed or sewn together.
 Wires or tacks may also be used to reattach any torn tendons.

-After surgery, you will be given a sling to wear for three to four weeks.
+After surgery, you will be given a sling to wear for up to 4 weeks.
 When the sling is removed, you will work with a physical therapist to gradually strengthen your arm muscles and increase your motion.

 of Orthopaedic Surgeons